-This bill amends RSA 193:1-c to expand access to curricular courses and cocurricular programs within school districts for students enrolled in education freedom accounts, as well as those from nonpublic and public charter schools and home-educated pupils.
-The new legal language specifies that these students shall have access to the same programs offered by their resident school district, including statewide assessments and the Preliminary Scholastic Aptitude Test (PSAT).
-The local school board is required to adopt a policy that does not impose more restrictive conditions on these students than those applied to resident pupils.
-Additionally, the bill clarifies that "home educated pupils" includes children with disabilities until they graduate or reach the age of 21, and it ensures that parents are not required to exceed existing home education program requirements.
+This bill aims to enhance access to curricular courses and cocurricular programs for students enrolled in education freedom accounts, as well as those attending nonpublic and public charter schools or being home educated.
+The proposed amendments to RSA 193:1-c replace the term "Schools" with "School" and introduce "Education Freedom Account" into the legal language.
+It stipulates that these students shall have access to the same curricular and cocurricular offerings as resident pupils, including statewide assessments and the PSAT.
+Additionally, the local school board is required to adopt a participation policy that is not more restrictive for these students than for those attending the district's schools.

 As Amended by the House: 193:1-c